What went so badly wrong at Facebook

 Apple stopping apps tracking you

-Zuckerberg also blamed Apple for its horror quarter, with Facebook set to lose a whopping $US10 billion ($A14 billion) in 2022 following a significant iPhone change.
+Zuckerberg also blamed Apple for its horror quarter, with Facebook set to lose a whopping US$10 billion ($15 billion) in 2022 following a significant iPhone change.

 In 2021, Apple added a new function to iPhones that would bar companies from tracking users across apps.